Unfolding a Bykov attractor: from an attracting torus to strange attractors: Proof of Theorem

-In this section, we describe a mechanism of breakdown of a two-dimensional torus due to the onset of homoclinic tangencies produced by the stable and unstable manifolds of a dissipative saddle (note that, for small $A$, the first return map $\mathcal{F}_{(A, \lambda)}$ is still contracting because $\delta>1$; cf Remark \ref{rem7.2}).
+\bigbreak In what follows, we describe generic mechanisms to break an attracting two-dimensional torus which involves the onset of homoclinic tangencies produced by the stable and unstable manifolds of a dissipative saddle\footnote{Note that, for small $A, \lambda>0$, the first return map $\mathcal{F}_{(A, \lambda)}$ is still contracting.}.
 These tangencies are the source of strange attractors.
 We address the reader to \cite{AS91, AHL2001, AH2002, Aronson} for more information on the subject.
+A comprehensive description of these phenomena has been given by Shilnikov \emph{et al} \cite{Shilnikov_tutorial}.